lucasLB7/lucasProject/README.md

 # MY WEEK 1 PROJECT

 Welcome to my project.
-In this example we demonstrate our practiced skills learned in week 1.
+In this example we demonstrate our practiced skills learned in __week 1__.

 ## Installation:

 To run this website simply pull contents of gh-pages or complexStyles.
-Alternatively to view remotely simply follow this link: https://lucaslb7.github.io/lucasProject/
+Alternatively to __view remotely__ simply follow this link: https://lucaslb7.github.io/lucasProject/

  Inside the document you should find: